eclipse/elk/docs/content/documentation/algorithmdevelopers/metadatalanguage.md

     See below for details on what this is doing.

-1. Open the `MANIFEST.MF` file, located in your plug-in's `META_INF` folder.
-The _Plug-in Manifest Editor_ will open up, which is divided into several pages that you can switch between using the controls at the bottom of the editor.
-1. Open the editor's _Extensions_ tab.
-1. Click the _Add..._ button, look for the `org.eclipse.elk.core.layoutProviders` extension point and click _Finish_.
-1. The editor now shows the extension point in the list.
-Right-click the list entry and select _New - provider_.
+1. Add a folder `META-INF/services` inside one of your project's source folders (by default, we put it right inside of the `src` folder).
+1. In that folder, create a file named `ILayoutMetaDataProvider`.
-1. Select the new entry and configure the _class_ attribute on the right to point to your new `ILayoutMetaDataProvider` that was generated for you by the ELK SDK.
-Your configuration might look something like this:
+1. In that file, add a single line of text which contains the fully qualified name of the `ILayoutMetaDataProvider` that was generated for you by the ELK SDK.

-    {{< image src="algdev_metadatalanguage_extension.png" alt="Configuring a new layout algorithm project." >}}

 1. Save and close the editor.